 Edmond says he didn’t really know how to process the fact that his brother was gone.
-Even now, as he discusses the loss in the documentary, his thoughts tumble out in a multilayered river of words.
-“My brother, actually — with everything that’s going on right now, and it’s just kinda crazy to say it — it’s still goin’ on to this day,” he says, referencing the ongoing issues with police killings that have led to protests across the country.
+Even now, as he discusses the loss on film, his thoughts tumble out in a river of words.
+“It’s almost like, you get hit with news — and, you know, we all know that people can pass away.
+But it’s almost like: that moment when it’s on your doorstep, and it kind of just rains over you, so you really don’t know how to process it.
+My brother, actually — with everything that’s going on right now, and it’s just kinda crazy to say it — it’s still goin’ on to this day,” he says, referencing the ongoing police killings that have led to protests across the country.
 “Like, this was back in 2011; it’s 2020 now, you know what I’m saying?
 He was shot by the police.
-So it was one of those situations, like I said…I just — it was — it just knocked at my door, like, ever so aggressively.
-I just remember the highlight reel; it was a highlight reel of all of our greatest moments.
-But one of the things that it forced me to do in the future was to really make sure that I didn’t spend my time in the streets.”
+So it was one of those situations, like I said […] it just knocked at my door, like, ever so aggressively.
+I just remember the highlight reel — it was a highlight reel of all of our greatest moments.
+But one of the things that it forced me to do,” he says, “was to really make sure that I didn’t spend my time in the streets.”

 Instead, he spent his time at THE Texas Southern University, located in Houston’s Third Ward.
 At TSU, D.J. (as he was known to classmates) worked his way to prominence.
 “What I did was I cut my way into every single social circle,” he says, “and what I mean by that is: literally, I taught myself how to cut hair in high school.
 So I took that same skill and I leveraged it up to the tops of different social circles.
-So all types of people, who did all types of different things […] I was able to barter my way up to the top of, you know, the fraternities, the guys going to all of the parties,” he explains.
+So all types of people, who did all types of different things […] I was able to barter my way up to the top of the, you know, the fraternities, the guys who was going to all of the parties,” he explains.
 “So I got an opportunity to see how they work, constructing business.”

 “But I got an opportunity to meet some of the coolest people.
 Like, I didn’t cross or anything like that, but I knew all of the Greeks.
 I knew all of the fraternities.
 I knew all of the people in the band; I knew all of the football players.
 I knew all of the people that threw the parties.
 I knew all of the people in SGA, UPC — all of the top organizations.
 I was the go-to person for entertainment.”

+“I really reached a level at this little university which opened my eyes,” Edmond says today.
+But,” he cautions, ” it wasn’t big enough.”
 What he was about to accomplish, though, would be bigger than anything he had ever imagined.